 Important Dates for the Breskoh family

 This web page shows only a small excerpt of our Breskoh research.
-Another 489 words (35 lines of text) covering the years 1280, 1590, 1332, 1845, 1606, 1688, 1654, 1659, 1588, 1656 and 1690 are included under the topic Early Breskoh History in all our PDF Extended History products and printed products wherever possible.
+Another 245 words (18 lines of text) covering the years 1280, 1590, 1332, 1845, 1606, 1688, 1654, 1659, 1588, 1656 and 1690 are included under the topic Early Breskoh History in all our PDF Extended History products and printed products wherever possible.

 Breskoh Spelling Variations

 The variation in the spelling of Medieval names is a result of the lack of spelling rules in the English language prior to the last few hundred years.
 Before that time, scribes spelled according to sound, often varying the spelling of name within a single document.
 Breskoh has appeared as Brisco, Briscoe, Briscowe, Briscow, Briskoe, Briskcoe, Briskcow, Briskow, Briskowe, Bresco, Brescoe and many more.